mchuang/conversant/README.txt

 Theories:
 1. ADFuller test on differences of data center S and I would yield a statistically significant stationary time series model.
 Proven false by the p-value.
 2. Linear regression test on the difference of S and I values would behave close to a linear function.
 Proven false by large mean square error.
 This rather strengthens idea that S may be stationary time series.
+See differenceLinearGraph.png for visual.